A Graduate Training Scheme is a structured training programme run by an employer to help them find and develop the future talent of their business.

 Usually these will be a set criterion, such as:

 "You will already possess a good academic record (20/320+ UCAS points) and be expecting a 2:1 degree or higher in any discipline."

-Typically a graduate training scheme will entail the following:
+A typical graduate training scheme will entail:

-- Professional Qualification: Although companies do not insist you study for professional qualifications, many provide advice and support if you wish to do so.
+- Professional Qualification Study: Although companies do not insist you study for professional qualifications, many provide advice and support if you wish to do so.
 Many graduates wait until the end of the programme to pursue a professional qualification when they have decided what area they want to specialise in.
 Relevant courses could include those offered by CIMA or the ICSA.